a-r-t/SER-225-Game-Platformer/docs/GameCodeDetails/GameCodeDetailsSubSections/MapSubSections/map-camera.md

 The `Camera` class's `loadActiveEnemies`, `loadActiveEnhancedMapTiles`, and `loadActiveNPCs` methods are called each game loop cycle (each frame) to determine which map entities are currently active and which ones are not.
-Frankly, the code for these methods is an abomination because I couldn't find an easy way to combine them all, so it's three separate methods that all do relatively the same exact thing.
+Frankly, the code for these methods is an abomination because I couldn't find an easy way to combine them all, so it's three long-ish separate methods that all do relatively the same exact thing and contain identical code (just on different entity lists).